BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_1_Building_the_Regtest.md

 $ bitcoind -regtest -daemon
 ```

+## Resetting the Regtest Blockchain

+Regtest wallets and block chain state (chainstate) are saved in the regtest subdirectory of the Bitcoin configuration directory.
+If you want to start a brand new Blockchain using the Regtest mode, all you have to do is delete the `regtest` folder and restart the Bitcoind.

 ## What's Next?

 After starting your bitcoind in the Regtest mode, you can now use Regtest-specific RPC commands to [generate/mine blocks in your private chain](15_3_Mining_with_Regtest.md).